-Glyteine (gamma glutamylcysteine) is the immediate precursor to glutathione.
-During ageing and in many chronic conditions, the affected cells lose the capacity to make enough gamma-glutamylcysteine to maintain sufficient levels of glutathione to fight off oxidative stress.
-Gamma-glutamylcysteine is synthesized by glutamate cysteine ligase (GCL) and it is unhealthy and permanent changes to this enzyme that results in the insufficient gamma-glutamylcysteine being produced.
+Glyteine (gamma-glutamylcysteine) is the immediate precursor to glutathione.
+During ageing and in many chronic conditions, cells in our body lose the capacity to make enough Glyteine to maintain sufficient levels of cellular glutathione to fight off oxidative stress.
+Glyteine synthesis inside every cell is catalysed by glutamate cysteine ligase (GCL), and it is the unhealthy and permanent changes to this enzyme that result in insufficient Glyteine being produced.

-Oral and injected glutathione supplements cannot theoretically overcome this deficiency within cells.
-Circulating glutathione cannot enter cells intact.
-It must be first broken down into its three amino acid components, glutamate, cysteine and glycine.
-Amino acids are the building blocks of proteins.
-This degradation process starts with an enzyme (gamma glutamyl transferase) which is on the outside surface (membrane) of most cell types.
+Oral and injected glutathione supplements cannot overcome this deficiency within cells.
+Once entered into the blood stream, glutathione by itself cannot enter cells.
+It must be first broken down into its three amino acid components, glutamate, cysteine and glycine (for more detailed information, check Can glutathione supplements increase cellular glutathione?).

-On the other hand, Glyteine can enter cells intact and once inside is converted to glutathione by the second synthesis enzyme, glutathione synthease.
-This provides Glyteine with the capacity to increase cellular levels above homeostasis.
-This may provide some transient relief to oxidative stress that may help cells affected by a damaged GCL recover and regain a healthy physiological function.
+On the other hand, Glyteine, given as an oral supplement, can enter cells intact and, once inside, is converted to glutathione by the second synthesis enzyme, glutathione synthase.
+This provides Glyteine with the capacity to increase cellular glutathione levels above homeostasis.
+This may provide some transient relief to oxidative stress that may help cells affected by a damaged GCL recover and regain their healthy physiological function.